ihab/ihab-awad/portfolio/airball/index.md

 I turned my attention to the air data probe, hoping to shrink the form factor and make it more reliable.
 After a lot of experience with the battery powered version, it was becoming clear that people just wanted a more permanently installable unit.
 As I shopped my work around, I came to realize that my primary "market" is people with [Experimental Amateur-Built](https://www.faa.gov/aircraft/gen_av/ultralights/amateur_built) aircraft, on which it's far easier to install accessories without complex FAA approvals.
 The "clip-on" and battery charging are less useful there.

 I redesigned the probe PCBs to re-arrange the layout, adding among other things a voltage regulator and a CANBus interface.
-Now there were three PCBs: A main compute module; a carrier for 3 main pressure sensors using SPI; and a carrier for the barometer and thermometer using I2C.
+Now there were three PCBs: A main compute module; a carrier for the barometer and thermometer using I2C; and a carrier for 3 main pressure sensors using SPI.

 {% include gallery.md imgs="compact-probe-components.png,compact-probe-connectors.png,baro-temp-qwiic-components.png,baro-temp-qwiic-connectors.png,pressure-spi-3.png" %}

+The mechanical parts count was now massively reduced, by using a stack solid parts as "manifolds" to route the pressures to the various sensors.
+I could also use the new wind tunnel calibration to eliminate the long brass static pressure probe, and have side holes serving the same function:

+{% include gallery.md imgs="compact-probe-mech-assembled.png,compact-probe-mech-exploded.png,compact-probe-completed.jpg" %}

+See the [**more complete build album**](https://photos.app.goo.gl/CBAUGTwsZmvsJbtm7) for more photos of the probe under construction!

+## Future directions

+At this point, I have enough material to have verified most of my important hypotheses.
+Jimmy and I, and all my co-owners in the [Coyote Valley Sport Flyers](../n291dr_cvsf/) club, have been flying with this hardware for several years now, and we have come to consider it an important part of our flying experience.
+Sergey Kataev, a flight instructor, regularly brings his students to our airplane to learn using Airball!

+The question is what the total addressable market is for this device, and if there is a way to create a simplified product offering that can achieve all these goals with less expense.
+For example, can we use existing probes and get data that is not as good as what the custom probe provides, but is "good enough"?
+Can we use CANBus throughout the system to make it easier to install for the typical airplane owner?
+Can we create a companion app that uses the data to fine-tune the flight configurations of an airplane for optimium performance?